andrewhuang2019/EECS348Project/README.md

 `code snippet`

-If you have any more questions for this project or want a more in-depth explanation, reference the [User Manual](urlplaceholder).
+If you have any more questions or want a more in-depth explanation, reference the [User Manual](urlplaceholder).